Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer rendering mode (scene)/README.md

 ## How to use the sample

 The sample shows two `AGSSceneView`s, each showing the same set of feature layers.
 The feature layers in the top view are in dynamic mode, and the layers in the bottom view are in static mode.
+Use the button in the bottom toolbar to zoom the views in and out.
 Observe the differences in how the layers are rendered in each view as they animate.

 ## How it works